 Set up a furnace inspection with a trusted professional.
 While homeowners can do some furnace maintenance themselves, it’s wise to have the system inspected at least once a year, preferably before the cold weather arrives.
 A licensed and experienced furnace technician will give your system a thorough once over.
 They will catch any current or potential problems with your furnace.
 During the maintenance inspection, the heating service tech will also clean the furnace to ensure it’s working properly.

 Clean up dirt, dust, and debris around the furnace and from the burners.
 During the spring and summer seasons, it’s natural for dust and dirt to buildup on and around your furnace.
 It’s important to clean up any dirt or dust to prevent blockages and rust.
-One of the biggest keys to a fully-functional furnace is keeping it clean.
-Keeping the furnace and the area around it clean also reduce your risk of fire.
+One of the biggest keys to a fully functional furnace is keeping it clean.
+Keeping the furnace and the area around it clean also reduces your risk of fire.

 You don’t have to invest a lot of time, money, and energy to prepare your furnace for the winter.
 A great way to automate this home maintenance task list is to set reminders in your calendar to change the air filters.
 You can also schedule routine visits from your heating company for maintenance.
 Follow these simple steps to stay warm and toasty all winter long!
 When you need the help of a professional heating company, call Patriot Heating & AC.